Dorumin/assertmin/README.md

     // If you're particularly confident, you can use `assert.unchecked`
     // It won't perform any checks internally, but will still assert
     // to typescript that the condition is true

+    // If you have webpack or another smart bundler,
+    // `assert.dev` only runs code when `process.env.NODE_ENV`
+    // is not equal to "production"

     // Now you can use it normally return n.toString().padStart(2, '0');